user-sbd/dev/notes/personal/music/wow.md

-mama said id be nothin just a shadow of her fears pops was out here chasin checks left me in tears grew up in the place where the love was counterfeit
+mama said id be nothin just a shadow of her fears pops was out here chasin checks left me in tears hearing all the things that i never wanna hear

+grew up in the place where the love was counterfeit
 friends turned to foes switchin up like a switch
 hitech in my cup had me movin like a ghost